 Kansas is the Wild West.
 Dodge City is in Kansas.
 So is Abilene.
 If you are in the Wild West, you can’t be in the Midwest.
 The Wild Midwest?
 I’ll simply not have it.
 I know what you’re thinking: L. Frank Baum was from New York, wrote The Wonderful Wizard of Oz while living in Chicago, and based his descriptions of “Kansas” on the Dakota Territory.
 You’re right.

 Derby hats?
 Mint juleps?
 These people are Southern.
 They need to get over it.

 Great Plains state.
 Just because your state is flat doesn’t mean you’re in the Midwest.
-Did you know that people in the flat part of Colorado call themselves Midwestern?
+Did you know people in the flat part of Colorado call themselves Midwestern?
 Ridiculous.
-You’re not in the Midwest, you’re in the crappy part of Colorado.
-It isn’t the Midwest’s fault that California stole “West” from you people.
+You’re not in the Midwest; you’re in the crappy part of Colorado.
+It isn’t the Midwest’s fault that California stole “West” from you.
 You should think of something to call yourselves.

 Too hilly.
 Too much Virginia.

 People in Pittsburgh sound Midwestern.
 They say “pop” rather than “coke” or “soda,” but Pennsylvania also has Philadelphia.
 Philadelphia is not Midwestern.
 Also, Pennsylvania is a Commonwealth—very un-Midwestern-y.